ostermanj/ostermanj.github.io/about.md

 permalink: /about/
 ---

-I am a freelance consultant helping organizations gain influence and drive engagement with digital-first publications, data visualization, smart analytics, and clear language.
+I am a freelance consultant helping organizations communicate effectively with digital-first publications, data visualization, smart analytics, and clear language.

 Before freelancing, I was the Director of Digital Communications at the [Center for Global Development](https://www.cgdev.org), a think tank in Washington DC.